-Professor Richard Walter is a celebrated storytelling educator, movie industry expert and longtime co-chairman of the graduate screenwriting program at UCLA TFT.
+Professor Emeritus Richard Walter is a celebrated storytelling educator, movie industry expert and was the longtime co-chairman of the graduate screenwriting program at UCLA TFT.

 A screenwriter and widely published author, his books include the novels Escape From Film School and Barry and the Persuasions and the non-fiction works The Whole Picture: Strategies for Screenwriting Success in the New Hollywood, Screenwriting: The Art, Craft and Business of Film and Television Writing and his most recent, Essentials of Screenwriting.
 The latter is available also in Mandarin from its Chinese publisher.

 Walter has written numerous feature assignments for the major studios and has sold material to broadcast networks.
 He has also written many informational, educational and corporate films.
 He lectures on screenwriting and storytelling throughout the world.
 He has conducted master classes in London, Paris, Jerusalem, Madrid, Rio de Janeiro, Mexico City, Beijing, Sydney and Hong Kong.

 Students who participated in Walter’s screenwriting program classes have gone on to write dozens of prestigious indie productions as well as Hollywood blockbusters (including more than 10 projects for Steven Spielberg).
 Two of his former students, Alexander Payne and Dustin Lance Black, earned Academy Awards in screenplay categories: Payne’s The Descendants (2011) and Sideways (2004), and Black’s Milk (2008).